CHRIST THE DELIVERER: THREE (EXCERPT OF BEHOLD MY SERVANT!)

 We know this is so by the context:

-That I may know him, and the power of his resurrection, and the fellowship of his sufferings, being conformed unto his death; (Philippians 3:10)
+that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death, (Philippians 3:10)

 Philippians 3:10 assures us that Paul, when referring to “the righteousness which is of God by faith,” was not speaking primarily of the righteousness assigned to him on the basis of professing belief in theological facts concerning Christ.
 Paul was learning to live in the crucifixion and resurrection of the Lord—to live rather than just to believe.